 You may also be wondering if you can have a fire pit in your backyard.
 So, are backyard fire pits permissible?

-Most people are unaware of the rules or regulations in their city or municipality while building a fire in their backyard or at a camping using a fire pit.
+Most people are unaware of the rules or regulations in their city or municipality when building a fire in their backyard or camping using a fire pit.
 Each municipality has its own set of rules for recreational burning, but most adhere to the same safety norms and laws.

 Common laws and regulations regarding backyard fire pits

 It’s worth noting that most towns and localities permit modest recreational fires in their communities.
 Building a recreational fire implies that you are burning a reasonable amount of wood and that there is no excessive smoke that can impact your neighbors.

 Not all fire safety regulations are predicated on being a good neighbor.
 A majority of regulations exist to keep you from setting fire to your property or releasing toxic chemicals into the air.

 Here are some common fire safety rules for backyard recreational fires:

 - Your fire pit must be kept at a safe distance from any combustible materials.
 This means that the fire must be at least twenty-five feet away from your house, shed, automobiles, or decks.

 - If you have a lot of trees in your backyard, you’ll want to ensure sure no branches are hanging over your fire.